 Visual Studio Code supports macOS, Linux, and Windows – so you can hit the ground running, no matter the platform.

-I do almost all of my vRO development using Visual Studio Code, which gives me access to useful extensions and most importantly, keeps me in the mindset of how a developer should really work.
+I do almost all of my vRO development using Visual Studio Code, which gives me access to useful extensions and most importantly, keeps me in the mindset of how a developer should work.

 In this post, I am going to cover how to set up a Visual Studio Code environment in Windows, install some useful extensions that I like to use and the installation of GIT and other required software components.